JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ### Software Setup

+If you are reading for some time already - You know that I really enjoy [SelfHosted Apps](https://jalcocert.github.io/JAlcocerT/docs/selfhosting/).

 {{< callout type="info" >}}
 For easier setup (specially for servers), you can benefit of being familiar with [containers](#what-about-containers)
 {{< /callout >}}